Full Design Review is required for mid- and large-sized commercial and residential development projects such as:

 Make corrections and resubmit your plans.
 Once all of our reviews are done, we will contact you to pick up your plan sets and make corrections.
 Your project may require multiple correction rounds before our review is complete.

 Develop design recommendation packet.
-Follow our directions for creating your draft design recommendation packet to submit with your corrected plans.
+Follow our directions for creating your draft design recommendation packet using the Recommendation Packet Checklist to submit with your corrected plans.
 Ten days before your recommendation meeting date with the board, submit 8 copies of your final packet to the reception area on the 22nd floor of the Seattle Municipal Tower and upload your packet to our website.
 We will send your packets to the board.

 Prepare for design recommendation meeting.